December 2017 VIP: Diane Hester, Esq.

 "It's been very interesting," said Hester, 51, of Albany, New York, who was selected as TVC's Volunteer Inspiring Pro Bono (VIP) for the month of December.
 "I have learned a lot working on veterans' cases.
 It's a whole different world.
 When I first started, I was on the internet all the time trying to figure out the terms and the jargon – I had to get through all that in order to make it to the legal issue.
 I love to learn new things and I love appellate briefs."

 She still keeps in touch with her first TVC client, a then 97-year-old World War II veteran from the Philippines, who served in the U.S. Army.
 It took two years to litigate his case, which ended up being settled by the VA.
 "He still sends me photos," said Hester, a graduate of Harvard Law School.
 Hester has volunteered with TVC since 2013 and has taken four cases.
 One is still active.

-"Diane is a diligent and dedicated attorney who cares about her veteran-clients and pro bono practice," said Courtney Smith, TVC’s Director, Volunteer Outreach & Education.
+"Diane is a diligent and dedicated attorney who cares about her veteran-clients and pro bono practice," said Courtney Smith, TVC’s Senior Director, CAVC Practice.
 "We are grateful for the gift of her practice and the integral role she has played in ensuring our nation's Veterans receive the benefits they were promised and rightfully deserve."